 Making video calls is another big challenge for me when I'm abroad.
 Two words: time zones.
 Depending on the country, let's say New Zealand, it's pretty difficult to set up an appointment for a call when there's a 12 hour time difference to Germany/Switzerland.
 Fortunately, it's not too often I have live video calls with clients, as I try to communicate as well and accurately as possible in my written communication.
 This prevents misunderstandings and usually makes video calls unnecessary.
 Video calls also tend to run on longer than emails and I or the other person quickly stray from the topic at hand.

 #5 How do you feel about the term "digital nomad"?

 From a marketing point of view, of course this way of life needs a name.
 I just can't really identify with it, a digital nomad would have to be on the road all the time and I'm not.

-The real nomads in Mongolia have their herds of animals and live very modestly in a yurt.
+The real nomads in Mongolia have their herd of animals and live very modestly in a yurt.
 They also travel very slowly.
-Of the digital nomads I know personally, most of them live rather a comfortable life and travel quite fast, i.e. spending less than four weeks in one country at a time.
-That's why I simply prefer to use the term "location-independent workers".
+Of the digital nomads I know personally, most live rather above the standard and also travel quite fast, i.e. spend less than 4 weeks in the same country.
+For these reasons, I simply prefer to use the term "location independent".